 Secondly, an effort should be made to eliminate the special causes of variation so that only common causes remain.
 This allows managers and planners to develop process improvements that focus on the common and controllable aspects of production.
 By minimizing the upper and lower limits, many variations can be rendered statistically irrelevant as the process improves.

 Finally, companies can use the tools and charts that have been the mainstay for SPC for many decades to provide continuous monitoring of the process.
-The process of mentoring can be aided through automation such as IIoT technology and even the native functionality of MRP and ERP software.
+The process of monitoring can be aided by automation tools such as IIoT technology and even the native functionality of MRP and ERP software.

 By using all the tools available through SPC, the goal is to continuously improve a process that does not exhibit variation above or below the upper and lower limits.
 In doing so, the process is considered “stable”.